Lower Your Cholesterol

-If you need help with your diet, talk with you provider about seeing a dietician or nutritionist.
+If you need help with your diet, talk with you health care provider about seeing a dietician or nutritionist.

 Other tips for reducing cholesterol

 Exercise.
 Regular physical activity – 30 to 60 minutes on most, if not all days – is recommended for everyone.
 It can help raise HDL and lower LDL cholesterol.
-For adults, the CDC recommends 150 minutes of moderate aerobic exercise every week and muscle-strengthening exercises on two or more days a week.
+For adults, the CDC recommends 150 minutes of moderate aerobic exercise every week and exercises to strengthen muscles on 2 or more days a week.

 Maintain a healthy weight.
 Losing weight if you are overweight can lower your LDL cholesterol and raise your HDL cholesterol.